-Even after 13 years since its initial release and new versions of Windows in market, XP still continues to be the one of the most used versions of Windows.
+Even after 13 years since its initial release and new versions of Windows in the market, Windows XP still continues to be one of the most used versions of Windows.
 Around 29.30% of windows users still use Windows XP to power their machines.
 Next only to Windows 7.

-Windows XP has had the longest shelf life among all the Operating Systems thanks to its vast user base.
-Microsoft had initially planned to shutdown support in April 2009, but had to continue the support because of its large user base not only among home user but also among enterprise users.
-Microsoft had earlier warned the enterprise users to shift to its newer versions like Windows 7 or Windows 8, but due to high dependency on Winodws XP globally hardly anyone decided to take the plunge.
-After continuously shifting the deadline, Microsoft finally decided to pull the plugs on April 8.
+Windows XP has had the longest shelf life among all the operating systems thanks to its vast user base.
+The company had initially planned to shut down support in April 2009 but had to continue the support because of its large user base not only among home users but also among enterprise users.
+Microsoft had earlier warned the enterprise users to shift to its newer versions like Windows 7 or Windows 8, but due to high dependency on Windows XP globally hardly anyone decided to take the plunge.
+After continuously shifting the deadline, the company finally decided to pull the plugs on April 8.
 For those who will not be able to shift their critical environments from XP to any other version, Microsoft would still provide some support but it will come at a premium cost.

 Why the Hullabaloo on Windows XP shutting down

 Windows XP had already outlived its life 5 years ago, so why such a hullabaloo about Microsoft shutting down its support?
 The reasons are the big corporations, most of them after finding a stable environment in XP stood chained to it.
 Most of them are still using windows XP in their offices (including mine), and this change would cost them a lot of time and fortune.
 But with the recent announcement, there are no available options.

 But among corporations, the hardest hit is the banking sector.
 Around two-thirds of ATMs are currently running on Windows XP and there is a very high probability that most of them would not be able to make the April deadline.
 To deal with this situation they are paying out money to Microsoft for extended support, in the meanwhile, they will slowly move the ATMs from XP to other Windows versions.